vuila9/Text-encrypt-decrypt/README.md

   *Notice: The program only support limited text length, you can manually adjust this when editing the source code
 - When chooing Decrypt: paste the copied series of number from previously, add -1 at the end or else the program will not terminate properly

-See this attach video for better understanding
+See this attached video for better understanding

 https://youtu.be/1KN8W6bOUg4